RoySegall/behat/README.md

 # Behat for Drupal 8.

-The module provide BDD testing framework to contribute components.
+The module provide BDD testing framework for contribute components.

 ## How it's works?
-Each project that use behat for testing have a FeatureContext class that contains the step definition or any other additional information.
+Each project that uses behat as a testing tool have a FeatureContext class that contains the step definition or any other additional information.

 Each module will need to to implement a FeatureContext plugin that will keep the